Shiva Yagya at the

 This powerful Chandi Path Yagya is best performed on Shukla Ashtami, the eighth lunar day of the waxing Moon.
 Shukla Ashtami is associated with Durga and Chandi in their most dynamic and protective warrior form, when divine energy is actively engaged in restoring balance and order.

-Rituals performed on this tithi support the removal of obstacles, dissolution of fear, neutralization of hostile forces, and release of deep karmic blockages.
+This ritual supports the removal of obstacles, dissolution of fear, neutralization of hostile forces, and release of deep karmic blockages.
 Offered collectively by one hundred priests, this yagya is intended not only for personal protection and strength, but also to generate a broad field of harmony, protection, and stability for the wider community and the world at large.

-Performed on March 25th
+Performed on April 14

-Performed on March 31st
+Performed on April 30th

 Shraddha Ritual for Ancestors